 - 1. VI Types of Glaciers.
 A comprehensive description of various glaciers is given.
-I Glacial Continents does not fit - Greenland is not a continent, and that is not the main idea of this paragraph. - 2.
+I Glacial Continents does not fit - Greenland is not a continent and it is not the main idea of this paragraph. - 2.
 II Formation and Growth of Glaciers.
-The process by which glaciers appear is described in detail.
-Heading - 3 Glacial Movement shouldn't be used here as the movement of glaciers is not the main topic here.
+The process of how glaciers appear is described in detail.
+Paragraph III - Glacial Movement shouldn't be used here as the movement of glaciers is not the main topic here.
 Moreover, it will become useful later on. - 3.
 III Glacial Movement.
 This paragraph gives an in-depth view of how glaciers move.
-No other heading fits here. - 4.
+No other paragraph can fit here. - 4.
 VII Glacial Effects on Landscapes.
-Various alterations to the terrain are described here.
+Various alterations of terrain are described here.
 This paragraph probably contains a lot of vocabulary you are not familiar with.
-Concentrate on the main idea here: the fact that glaciers have a huge impact on the landscape they affect.
+Concentrate on the main idea here - the fact that glaciers have a huge impact on landscape they affect.
 You do not have to understand every word to choose the right heading. - 5.
 V Glaciers Through the Years.
 The paragraph tells us about glaciers in various periods of time, not just the Ice Age.
 This is why IV - Glaciers in the Last Ice Age wouldn't be the right answer. - 6.
 FALSE.
-The opposite is stated in the first sentence of Paragraph B. - 7.
+The opposite is stated in first sentence of Paragraph B. - 7.
 TRUE.
 Sentence two of Paragraph B describes the process.
 Statement of Question 7 gives a simplified description, similar to one in that sentence. - 8.
 TRUE.
 Correct.
-The last but one sentence of Paragraph B confirms this statement, giving both figures. - 9.
+Last but one sentence of Paragraph B confirms this statement, giving both figures. - 9.
 FALSE.
-Middle of Paragraph C states that the middle part of a glacier travels faster than other parts because there is nothing to cause friction and slow it down. - 10.
+Middle of Paragraph C states that middle part of a glacier travels faster that other parts because there is nothing to cause friction and slow it down. - 10.
 NOT GIVEN.
-Even though Paragraph E says that during the Last Ice Age, glaciers used to cover larger territories, it does not state that the temperatures were lower.
+Even though Paragraph E says that during the Last Ice Age glaciers used to cover larger territories, it does not state that the temperatures were lower.
 Remember, you shouldn't complete the ideas given in the text.
 Make sure you know the basic rules and tips for IELTS Reading. - 11.
 B alpine glacier.
 Paragraph A mentions glaciers that are formed at "higher elevations" a paraphrase for "mountain".
 "Horn" is not correct as it is formed by multiple alpine glaciers, according to Paragraph D. - 12.
 D polar glacier.
-The last sentence of Paragraph A clearly gives the answer. - 13.
+Last sentence of Paragraph A clearly gives the answer. - 13.
 H surging glacier.
-The last two sentences of Paragraph B describe surging glaciers as having unusually high speeds, the fastest among all types of glaciers. - 14.
+Last two sentences of Paragraph B describe surging glaciers as having unusually high speed, fastest among all types of glaciers. - 14.
 A fjord.
-Paragraph D states that fjords are formed by ocean water that fills the coastal valleys. - 15.
+Paragraph D states that fjords are formed by ocean water that fill the coastal valleys. - 15.
 G cirque.
-Bowl is the keyword that helps find the answer at the end of Paragraph D. - 16.
-F. This paragraph mentions the attitude of British officials towards the situation in Ireland.
-It also mentions how a certain individual attempted to help the Irish people but unfortunately failed because of the government and the people opposing his views.
-Paragraph E is wrong as it only lists certain laws introduced by the officials.
-No detailed description of attitude is given. - 17.
-D. The system of dividing land into plots is described in this paragraph.
-Paragraph E is the wrong answer; it only mentions that the Irish were not allowed to have land in their ownership.
-Instead, they had to pay money to use it for a limited amount of time-to rent it. - 18.
-B. The people of Europe were sceptical about potatoes.
-It was only after a certain event took place that they decided to use it for food.
+Bowl is the keyword that helps find the answer at the end of Paragraph D.